The 15 Best Things to Do Outdoors in Hong Kong

 Float on a junk boat

-7/16Traditional wooden sailboats dating back to the Han Dynasty still dot Hong Kong’s harbour.
-You can charter one for a cruise around the outlying islands or splurge and upgrade to a modern yacht with catered food and flowing drink.
+7/16Take in Hong Kong's impressive skyline while you sail along Victoria Harbour in one of the city's signature junk boats (traditional ships once used for fishing).
+You can charter one for a cruise around the outlying islands or splurge and upgrade to a modern yacht with catered food and flowing drinks.

 Image credit: Getty Images